simonsobs/ocs/example/miniobs/README.rst

 - The list of Agents is defined under hostname ``localhost``.
 This is a wildcard that can only work in a single-host system.
 - ``log-dir``, ``agent-paths``, and the ``crossbar:config-dir`` are all specified as relative paths.
-In a production system these should have
+Behavior will be unpredictable if Agents are not all invoked in the same working directory.

 The steps below are also grouped into targets in a ``Makefile`` in this directory.